Two killed in rollover crash near Redstone ID’d as Longmont teens

 The two people killed Friday near Redstone in a single-vehicle rollover crash were identified Saturday as the 17-year-old driver, Edgar Lechuga, and front-seat passenger Oscar Gordillo, 19, both of Longmont.

-The 14-year-old boy who was in the backseat was airlifted to a Denver hospital, and an update on his condition was not available Saturday.
-He is also from Longmont.
+The 14-year-old boy who was in the backseat was airlifted to a Denver hospital, and an update on his condition was not available Saturday afternoon.
+He also is from Longmont.

 "The driver overcorrected and rolled one-and-a-half times and impacted a tree," which was about 100 feet from Highway 133, Colorado State Patrol trooper Gary Cutler said Saturday.